bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/general/record_colors.md

 ## Custom LCARS Color Settings

-The extension allows for custom color schemes to be applied to a number of different record types.
+The ruleset allows for custom color schemes to be applied to a number of different record types.
 The custom colors are set on a per-record basis.
 So each individual character sheet can have its own colors, for example.
 The record types which allow their custom colors to be set are: